 How can I apply for a job position at CERN?
 What should I study to get to work there?

-Well, I can understand you all because I have been wondering the same for years until the magic day came and I managed to get a job here at CERN.
+Well, I understand your concerns because I wondered the same thing for years until the magic day arrived and I was able to get a job here at CERN.